 The Company obtains its materials from overseas and local suppliers.
-Among its foreign and local suppliers, the major suppliers of petroleum products to the Company are - Pipeline and Products Marketing Company (PPMC), Subsaharan Integrated Services Africa Limited (SISA) and Tulcan Energy Resources Limited.
+Among its foreign and local suppliers, the major suppliers of petroleum products to the Company are - Pipeline and Products Marketing Company (PPMC), Subsaharan Integrated Services Africa Limited (SISA) and Tulcan Energy Resources Limited, Bashams/Maron Oil & Gas, and Energy GS international.